kolenaIO/kolena/examples/semantic_segmentation/README.md

 First, ensure that the `KOLENA_TOKEN` environment variable is populated in your environment.
 See our [initialization documentation](https://docs.kolena.io/installing-kolena/#initialization) for details.

-This project defines two scripts that perform the following operations:
+This project defines three scripts that perform the following operations:

 1. [`seed_test_suite.py`](semantic_segmentation/seed_test_suite.py) creates the following test suites: